udhos/jazigo/README.md

 Features
 ========

 - Written in [Go](https://golang.org/).
-Single binary.
+Single executable file.
 No runtime dependency.
+- Straightforward usage: run the binary then point browser to web UI.
+Default settings should work out-of-the-box.
 - Spawns multiple concurrent lightweight goroutines to quickly handle large number of devices.
 - Very easy to add support for new platforms.
 See the [Cisco IOS model](https://github.com/udhos/jazigo/blob/master/dev/model_cisco.go) as example.
 - Configured with [YAML](http://yaml.org).